techknowlogick/xgo/README.md

 Note, that since xgo needs to cross compile the dependencies for each platform and architecture separately, build time can increase significantly.

+### Hooks

+To give the user more power, xgo provides two hook scripts which will be sourced during the build if they are available in a provided hooks directory (provided by the `--hooksdir` argument, which mounts that directory into the container).
+The first one is `setup.sh` which will be sourced after everything is set up.
+This script can e.g. be used to install additional packages in the container.
+The second is `build.sh` which will be sourced for each target (before the actual build process).

+All environment variables set up by xgo are available in the scripts.

+Within `build.sh` there are several target specific environment variables:

+* `XGOOS` and `XGOARCH` are expanded to the actual value defined by the [build targets](#limit-build-targets).
+* `CC`: C cross compiler to use for the build
+* `HOST`: Target platform to build
+* `PREFIX`: File-system path where to install the built binaries.

+For further reference, see [build.sh](docker/base/build.sh)